Tcyla/forestFire/README.md

 <kbd> esc </kbd> : Stop

+## Evolutions
+I'm currently trying to improve the programm speed by introducing multiprocessing in the calculation of the state matrix.
+I am testing several solution:
+    * Using only C++ threading library.
+    * Using CUDA C for GPU computing.

 ## Sources
 Christophe Le Page, François Bousquet, Pierre Bommel, *Cellular automata of a forest fire*, http://cormas.cirad.fr/en/applica/fireautomata.htm